fedi-e2ee/public-key-directory-specification/Specification.md

 An `AddKey` message associated with an Actor is intended to associate a new Public Key to this actor.

 The first `AddKey` for any given Actor **MUST** be self-signed by the same public key being added.
 Every subsequent `AddKey` must be signed by an existing, non-revoked public key.

-(Self-signing is not permitted for any message after the first.
-A successful `BurnDown`, or `RevokeKeyThirdParty` of their last public key permits another self-signed `AddKey`.)
+Self-signing is not permitted for any message after the first.
+A successful `BurnDown`, or `RevokeKeyThirdParty` of their last public key, permits another self-signed `AddKey`.

 The first `AddKey` will not have a `key-id` outside of the message.
 Every subsequent `AddKey` for a given Actor **SHOULD** have a `key-id`.